How do you define an envelope?

 - Uses in commercial applications include that for mailing annual reports, brochures, general body meetings or documents and letters related to the firm.
-Window envelopes are usually used for posting dividends and interest checks to the investors.
+Window envelopes use to post dividends and interest checks to the investors.

-- Office uses are like mailing or handing over paychecks, invoices, pay receipts, reports, brochures, insurance policies and appointment letters.
+- Office uses are like mailing or handing over paychecks, invoices, payment receipts, reports, brochures, insurance policies, and appointment letters.
 Window envelopes and the pockets are of common use here.

-- Invitation uses maybe personal or commercial.
-It can be used for greetings, well wishes or for congratulatory cards.
+- Invitation uses may be personal or commercial.
+Also use for greetings, well wishes or for congratulatory cards.

 - Advertising purpose includes posting of brochures, event invitations, booklets or pamphlets to advertise your services and products.

-- Envelopes may be used to simply have personal correspondence between two individuals or between firms and institutes.
+- Envelopes used to have personal correspondence between two individuals or between firms and institutes.